OktayKaloglu/CurrencyRatesModule/README.md

-# ExcangeRatesModule
+# CurrencyRatesModule
-an exchange rate module for e-commerce companies.
+An currency rate module for e-commerce companies.